Ribocentre-switch/Ribocentre-switch.github.io/docs/Manganese.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">The <i>yybP-ykoY</i> leader RNA element was originally discovered in <i>E</i>. coli during a large scale screen and was named SraF.
+<font >The <i>yybP-ykoY</i> leader RNA element was originally discovered in <i>E</i>. coli during a large scale screen and was named SraF.
 This family was later found to exist upstream of related families of protein genes in many bacteria, including the yybP and ykoY genes in <i>B</i>. subtilis.
 The specific functions of these proteins are unknown, but this structured RNA element may be involved in their genetic regulation as a riboswitch.
 The <i>yybP-ykoY</i> element was later proposed to be manganese-responsive after another associated family of genes, YebN/MntP, was shown to encode Mn<sup>2+</sup> efflux pumps in several bacteria.
 Genetic data and a crystal structure confirmed that <i>yybP-ykoY</i> is a manganese riboswitch that directly binds Mn<sup>2+</sup> (From Wikipedia)<sup></sup>.</font>
 <p><br /></p>

 > Gene association

-<font size="4">Network of genes immediately downstream of the <i>yybP-ykoY</i> riboswitch are predicted to have roles in protecting against metal toxicity.
+<font >Network of genes immediately downstream of the <i>yybP-ykoY</i> riboswitch are predicted to have roles in protecting against metal toxicity.
 P-ZnR denotes proteins with a peptidase-associated zinc-ribbon and MetJ-Arc denotes proteins with MetJ-Arc DNA-binding domains<sup>[2]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">